-The British Society for Immunology and the Academy of Medical Sciences (AMS) have rapidly convened an expert group to collate and review what is currently known about the immunology of COVID-19, and to identify immunology research priorities in response to the COVID-19 outbreak.
+At the beginning of the pandemic, the British Society for Immunology (BSI) and the Academy of Medical Sciences (AMS) rapidly convened an expert group to collate and review what is currently known about the immunology of COVID-19, and to identify immunology research priorities in response to the COVID-19 outbreak.
+This BSI are now taking forward the organisation of this taskforce.

 This high-level co-ordination group was originally chaired by BSI President, Professor Arne Akbar FMedSci, to ensure that the immunology research priorities are addressed as swiftly as possible and that a firm base is established for the necessary studies to inform our response to the coronavirus outbreak.
 He has now been succeeded as chair by BSI Trustee, Professor Deborah Dunn-Walters.

 Understanding the immunological response to the SARS-CoV-2 viral infection will help us to develop successful treatments and vaccines, identify vulnerable groups, and help inform public health measures to control the coronavirus outbreak.